JoelSjogren/translations/recoltes-et-semailles/README.md

 Contributions are welcome.
 Maybe I misunderstand some sentence here and there, or you would like it to sound more natural in English.
 But above all, the book is too long for a slow person like myself to translate on my own.

+I have inserted [...] or <sup>[superscripts]</sup> to indicate places where the translation is incomplete or likely inaccurate.
+(Superscripts are also used very occasionally when there is additional clarifying information.)
+If you want to contribute, you can start here!

 The reference version in French can be found [here](http://acm.math.spbu.ru/RS/.).
 I intend to hardcode the same footnote numbering, but the original page numbers will be omitted.
 I printed a copy of it online.

 <img src="print-french-front-cover.jpg" width="40%"/> <img src="print-french-back-cover.jpg" width="40%"/>